elastic/integrations/packages/cloudflare/docs/README.md

 1. **Auth Email** is the email address associated with your account.
 2. [**Auth Key**](https://developers.cloudflare.com/api/keys/) is the API key generated on the "My Account" page.
-3. **Account ID** can be found on Cloudflare dashboard.
-Follow the navigation documentation from [here](https://developers.cloudflare.com/fundamentals/get-started/basic-tasks/find-account-and-zone-ids/)
+3. **Account ID** can be found on the Cloudflare dashboard.
+Follow the navigation documentation from [here](https://developers.cloudflare.com/fundamentals/get-started/basic-tasks/find-account-and-zone-ids/).

-NOTE: Look for `X-AUTH-EMAIL` and `X-AUTH-KEY` [here](https://api.cloudflare.com/#getting-started-requests) for more information on Auth Email and Auth Key.
+NOTE: See for `X-AUTH-EMAIL` and `X-AUTH-KEY` [here](https://api.cloudflare.com/#getting-started-requests) for more information on Auth Email and Auth Key.

 ### Configure Cloudflare logs

 These logs contain data related to the connecting client, the request path through the Cloudflare network, and the response from the origin web server.
-For more information look [here](https://developers.cloudflare.com/logs/logpull/).
+For more information see [here](https://developers.cloudflare.com/logs/logpull/).

 The integration can retrieve Cloudflare logs using -